amazon-braket/amazon-braket-sdk-python/README.md

 ## Sample Notebooks
 Sample Jupyter notebooks can be found in the [amazon-braket-examples](https://github.com/amazon-braket/amazon-braket-examples/) repo.

+## Recent Publications
+See [PUBLICATIONS.md](PUBLICATIONS.md) for a list of recent arXiv preprints that use Amazon Braket.

 ## Braket Python SDK API Reference Documentation

 The API reference, can be found on [Read the Docs](https://amazon-braket-sdk-python.readthedocs.io/en/latest/).